-- 5.87 A large number of respondents cited poor broadband speeds as being an issue, with poor mobile phone reception being mentioned less frequently.
-In addition, 64% attached importance to policies to support working from home. - 5.88 Availability of high speed broadband is a critical factor in securing the sustainability of the parish and unlocking untapped economic potential.
+- The intended land use and the anticipated connectivity requirements of the development. - Known nearby data networks and their anticipated speed (fixed copper, 3G, 4G, fibre, satellite, microwave, etc.). - Realistic viability and delivery assessments of connection potential or contribution to any such networks. - Measures taken by the applicants to work with Telecomm providers to ensure that Superfast Broadband is available at the point of occupation. - 5.92 A large number of respondents cited poor broadband speeds as being an issue, with poor mobile phone reception being mentioned less frequently.
+In addition, 64% attached importance to policies to support working from home. - 5.93 Availability of high speed broadband is a critical factor in securing the sustainability of the parish and unlocking untapped economic potential.
 National Planning Policy supports the need for high quality communications infrastructure, acknowledging its role in supporting economic activity and enhancing the provision of local facilities and services, particularly in rural areas.
-The Rural Productivity Plan (DEFRA; 2015) places fast and reliable broadband services at the top of a ten-point plan to boost rural productivity. - 5.89 There has been a market failure to provide good connectivity in rural areas resulting in a number of government backed initiatives to remedy this situation.
+The Rural Productivity Plan (DEFRA; 2015) places fast and reliable broadband services at the top of a ten-point plan to boost rural productivity. - 5.94 There has been a market failure to provide good connectivity in rural areas resulting in a number of government backed initiatives to remedy this situation.
 This failure extends to the parish.
-The ability of these initiatives to deliver good connectivity to all existing and new developments is, as yet, unknown. - 5.90 Very poor broadband speed in the parish was the primary infrastructure concern of residents, having a demonstrable impact on business and education in the parish.
-It was acknowledged as having a negative effect on businesses in the area, for those working from home and for students/school children who also require good internet speeds for study. - 5.91 Superfast Broadband is currently only available in the 'South Saunderton' area broadly the area comprising of the 'Saunderton Vale' development, the Golden

-Cross pub and the properties adjacent to the A4010.
+The ability of these initiatives to deliver good connectivity to all existing and new developments is, as yet, unknown. - 5.95 Very poor broadband speed in the parish was the primary infrastructure concern of residents, having a demonstrable impact on business and education in the parish.
+It was acknowledged as having a negative effect on businesses in the area, for those working from home and for students/school children who also require good internet speeds for study. - 5.96 Superfast Broadband is currently only available in the 'South Saunderton' area broadly the area comprising of the 'Saunderton Vale' development, the Golden Cross pub and the properties adjacent to the A4010.
 The purpose of the policy is to ensure all new development throughout the parish is enabled and ready for connection.

-- 5.92 The Parish Council fully support the aims and objectives of the Bucks and Herts 'Connected Counties' initiative.
-Parish Councillors and nominated officers will continue to engage with Connected Counties (and other related groups such as Bucks Business First) to promote the interests of the parish and ensure that the parish receives its fair share of investment funding. - 5.93 The parish is not included in the current 'Connected Counties' broadband rollout.
-The funding for a second rollout is currently being modelled and will have to be reviewed and agreed by funding partners before it is finalised. - 5.94 While the evidence showed that the number of light industrial units and small businesses in the parish had decreased, the number of those working from home seems likely to continue to increase, aided by further developments in communications technology. - 5.95 The Parish Council will engage directly with Telecoms providers and relevant landowners to encourage the provision of Superfast Broadband to those areas of the parish not already covered.
-This policy is 'solution neutral' - e.g. the Parish Council would consider 'Mobile' based solutions and/or satellite technologies in addition to the more established fibre-based solutions.
+- 5.97 The Parish Council fully support the aims and objectives of the Bucks and Herts 'Connected Counties' initiative.
+Parish Councillors and nominated officers will continue to engage with Connected Counties (and other related groups such as Bucks Business First) to promote the interests of the parish and ensure that the parish receives its fair share of investment funding. - 5.98 The parish is not included in the current 'Connected Counties' broadband rollout.
+The funding for a second rollout is currently being modelled and will have to be reviewed and agreed by funding partners before it is finalised. - 5.99 While the evidence showed that the number of light industrial units and small businesses in the parish had decreased, the number of those working from home seems likely to continue to increase, aided by further developments in communications technology. - 5.100 The Parish Council will engage directly with Telecoms providers and relevant landowners to encourage the provision of Superfast Broadband to those areas of the parish not already covered.
+This policy is 'solution neutral' e.g. the Parish Council would consider 'Mobile' based solutions and/or satellite technologies in addition to the more established fibre-based solutions.